MarcianoSalazar/Salazar-CSEL302-2B/README.md

 The fatigue model adds a `low_attention_counter` to each student.
 Every cycle where attention stays below 0.3, the counter increases.
 If it reaches 10 consecutive cycles (meaning the student has been severely inattentive for 10 cycles in a row), performance starts to decrease by 0.01 per cycle.
 The counter resets to 0 whenever attention rises back above 0.3.

-This models the real-world concept of **cognitive fatigue** — a student who is severely distracted for a prolonged period doesn't just stop learning, they actually start to lose retention or fall behind.
+This models the real-world concept of **cognitive fatigue**, a student who is severely distracted for a prolonged period doesn't just stop learning, they actually start to lose retention or fall behind.
 The `max(0.0, ...)` ensures performance never drops below 0.

-With this addition, the simulation shows that students who consistently have very low attention are not just "not learning" — they are actively regressing in performance.
+With this addition, the simulation shows that students who consistently have very low attention are not just "not learning", they are actively regressing in performance.
 This makes the impact of breaks even more important, since breaks prevent students from falling into the low-attention fatigue zone.

 ---

-*End of Laboratory No. 3 Answers*